mohammadalnajar/dump-postgres-app/README.md

 # Simple Postgres Backup (Express + pg_dump)

 A tiny, single-page Node.js/Express app to generate PostgreSQL backups (via `pg_dump`) from any reachable Postgres server.
-Fill a form (host/user/db/password + a few options), click **Backup**, and download your `.sql` / `.dump` / `.tar` (or directory) file.
+Fill a form (host/user/db/password + a few options), click **Backup**, and download your `.sql` / `.dump` / `.tar## "Navicat-like" behavior

+The app now offers **two output styles**:

+### Standard pg_dump Style
+- Traditional PostgreSQL dump format
+- Includes all pg_dump metadata and settings
+- Uses COPY statements for data (faster for large datasets)
+- Maintains all PostgreSQL-specific features

+### Navicat-like Style
+- **Professional header** with source server information, version, and timestamp
+- **Organized structure** with clear section comments for sequences, tables, and data
+- **Clean formatting** with proper DROP TABLE IF EXISTS statements
+- **Transaction blocks** for data inserts (BEGIN/COMMIT)
+- **Choice of data format**: COPY statements or INSERT statements
+- **Simplified output** without pg_dump metadata and function definitions

+**Key differences from standard pg_dump:**
+- Rich metadata header similar to Navicat exports
+- Better organization with descriptive section comments
+- Optional INSERT statements instead of COPY (useful for selective imports)
+- Cleaner, more readable structure
+- Consistent formatting and spacing

+**When to use Navicat-like style:**
+- When you need cleaner, more readable SQL files
+- For sharing database structures with team members
+- When migrating between different database management tools
+- For documentation and version control purposes
+- When you prefer INSERT statements for selective data importsdirectory) file.
 Designed to be simple, professional, and production-friendly.
 Runs in Docker.

+**NEW:** Supports **Navicat-style formatting** to generate SQL dumps that match the structure and formatting of Navicat-generated exports!

 ---